 Right know my being clean is the source of my greatest satisfaction, even greater than artistic achievements.

-What is Stańko's music made of?
+What was Stańko's music made of?

 As a soloist of Komeda’s, Quintet Stańko recorded indisputably the most important album of Polish Jazz – Astigmatic.
-The lyrical romanticism and the cult of simple catchy motives, omnipresent on this record, have become a permanent part of Stańko’s later works and contributed to the foundations of Stańko’s style: lyricism, reserve, a gritty sound and surprising turnarounds.
+The lyrical romanticism and the cult of simple catchy motives, omnipresent on this record, became a permanent part of Stańko’s later works and contributed to the foundations of Stańko’s style: lyricism, reserve, a gritty sound and surprising turnarounds.

 Stańko as Leader: 5 must-hear albums